kostelal0688/sep11-freedom-project/tool/learning-log.md

 ---

 ### 10/19/24:
+*  Understand JSON Basics and APIs
+   * What is JSON?: JSON (JavaScript Object Notation) is a lightweight data interchange format that's easy for humans to read and write, and easy for machines to parse and generate.
+   * What is an API?: An Application Programming Interface (API) allows different software applications to communicate with each other.
 * Read this blog of [Designing and implementing a weather data API](https://www.tinybird.co/blog-posts/designing-and-implementing-a-weather-data-api)
 * Watched this 30 minutes video [Weather App (JSON data download via API) - WeatherAPI.com](https://www.youtube.com/watch?v=QY8KvyzZUQ4)
 * Watched this tutorial [Weather API Project Tutorial using HTML, CSS, and JavaScript | For Beginners](https://www.youtube.com/watch?v=JubKY5p3qRc)